First World Refugee Day in Eichstätt: Encounters that touch!

 Eichstätt veranstaltet den ersten Weltflüchtlingstag am 1.
 Juli 2025, um Begegnung und Austausch zwischen Geflüchteten und der Bevölkerung zu fördern.

-Eichstätt organizes the first World Refugee Day on July 1, 2025 to promote encounter and exchange between refugees and the population.
-(Symbolbild/MW)
+Eichstätt is hosting the first World Refugee Day on July 1, 2025 to promote encounters and exchanges between refugees and the population.

 First World Refugee Day in Eichstätt: Encounters that touch!

 On July 1, 2025, the first World Refugee Day took place in Eichstätt, which served as a platform for exchange and information.
-This event offered refugees from the region the opportunity to share their stories and draw attention to their challenges.
-Under the motto "I bring potential", the visitors heard interesting interviews with refugees who were available on a cell phone.
-These stories illuminated the often painful experiences that many of them have had in Germany, such as bureaucratic hurdles, misunderstandings and the expectations that are placed on them.
-The diocese divided.
+This event offered refugees from the region the opportunity to share their stories and raise awareness of their challenges.
+Under the motto “I bring potential”, visitors heard interesting interviews with refugees, which were available on their cell phones.
+These stories highlighted the often painful experiences that many of them had in Germany, such as bureaucratic hurdles, misunderstandings and the expectations placed on them.
+The diocese of Eichstätt reports that several refugees shared their personal stories and challenges.

 A remarkable story came from Olena Belbas, a 47-year-old woman from Ukraine who fled to Eichstätt with her 14-year-old son in April 2022.
-Before her escape, she worked as a psychologist and has now integrated intensively into German society by attending German courses and now working as a social worker at the Eichstätt vocational school.
+Before her escape, she worked as a psychologist and has now integrated herself intensively into German society by attending German courses and now working as a social worker at the Eichstätt vocational school.
 Naimat Shinwari, a 24-year-old refugee from Afghanistan, also reported on his trip.
-He has been living in Germany for four years and finds hope in his new friendships.
-Naimat plans to start an apprenticeship as a painter to finally gain a foothold.
+He has lived in Germany for four years and finds hope in his new friendships.
+Naimat plans to start training as a painter in order to finally gain a foothold.

-The stories of the refugees illustrate the challenges associated with the arrival in a foreign country.
-Many refugees not only have to get used to new processes and behaviors, but also often face the challenge of learning the language.
-Particularly unaccompanied minor refugees often feel alone and need special support.
-The UN refugee aid emphasizes that the mood and attitude of the population in the recording country are decisive for the integration process.
+The stories of refugees illustrate the challenges that come with arriving in a foreign country.
+Many refugees not only have to get used to new processes and behaviors, but are also often faced with the challenge of learning the language.
+Unaccompanied minor refugees in particular often feel alone and need special support.
+The UN refugee agency emphasizes that the mood and attitude of the population in the host country are crucial for the integration process.

-An exhibition entitled "Of Hope and Strength" also took place as part of the World Refugee Day, in which the perspectives of refugees from Eichstätt were presented.
-Stories of Mexican immigrants who have to master their very own challenges were also shown here.
-Leticia Pintor from Mexico reported on her new beginning in Germany and the associated difficulties, even if she didn't have to flee because of war.
+An exhibition entitled “Of Hope and Strength” also took place as part of World Refugee Day, in which the perspectives of refugees from Eichstätt were presented.
+Stories from Mexican immigrants who have to overcome their own challenges were also shown here.
+Leticia Pintor from Mexico reported on her new beginning in Germany and the difficulties that came with it, even though she did not have to flee due to war.

-The social reception of refugees and immigrants is, however, ambivalent.
-A survey of the SPIEGEL shows, that expect about two thirds of the respondents, both with and without migration history, positive effects of refugees on business and culture.
-But skepticism is growing - especially in people without a migration background, which increasingly perceive refugees as a threat to prosperity.
-The integration index has fallen to 66.3 points, which indicates increasing uncertainty within society.
+However, the social reception of refugees and immigrants is ambivalent.
+A survey by Spiegel shows that Around two thirds of those surveyed, both with and without a migration history, expect refugees to have a positive impact on the economy and culture.
+But skepticism is growing - especially among people without a migration background, who increasingly perceive refugees as a threat to prosperity.
+The integration index has fallen to 66.3 points, indicating increasing uncertainty within society.

-The stories and the perspectives of those who have fled show that despite all challenges and skepticism, integration can succeed.
-The promotion of participation and access to information is essential so that both newcomers and the receiving society can learn from each other and the social cohesion is strengthened.
+The stories and perspectives of those who fled show that integration can be successful despite all the challenges and skepticism.
+Promoting participation and access to information are essential so that both newcomers and the host society can learn from each other and social cohesion is strengthened.